Solidarity with Palestine - A Radical Black Feminist Mandate: A Reading List

 Black Feminist Writers and Palestine

 On Sunday, October 22nd at 5:30 PM ET/2:30 PM PT, Black Women Radicals hosted the online event, “Black Feminist Writers and Palestine.”
 This online event focused on the importance of the Black feminist literary and political canon and the mandate of Black feminist commitments to a free Palestine.
 Moreover, we will cite, discuss, and interrogate the long, extensive, and unwavering tradition of Black feminist educators, poets, writers, organizers, and more who have committed to being in solidarity with Palestine.
-Featuring remarks from: Clarissa Brooks, Angela Y. Davis, Breya Johnson, Briona Simone Jones, and Jaimee A. Swift.
+Featuring remarks from: Clarissa Brooks, Angela Y. Davis, Breya Johnson, Briona Simone Jones, Dr. Beverly Guy-Sheftall, and Jaimee A. Swift.

 Watch the playback here.